-Like oatmeal bread, oatmeal rolls are make with oat flour.
+Like oatmeal bread, oatmeal rolls are made with oat flour.
 The oatmeal flavor really comes through in these fluffy dinner rolls!

 How to make oatmeal rolls:

 - I use my Kitchen Aid Stand Mixer (affiliate link) fitted with a dough hook to make these rolls.
-You can make the by hand as well.
+You can make them by hand as well.